 Created in 1999 by the cellist Alain Meunier and Bernard Lummeaux, the International String Quartet Competition of Bordeaux has established itself as an unavoidable reference in the landscape of chamber music and international competitions.

-Taking over from the Evian Competition launched in 1977 by Serge Zehnacker, the Bordeaux International String Quartet Competition has revealed a wealth of ensembles on the verge of brilliant careers.
-The Prazák (1978), Hagen (1983) and Ysaÿe (1988) quartets won the First Grand Prix in Evian; the Belcea (1999), Ebène (2003) and Schumann (2013) quartets extended the prestigious list of competition winners in Bordeaux.
+Taking over from the Evian Competition launched in 1977 by Serge Zehnacker and directed from 1987 by Alain Meunier (at the request of Mstislav Rostropovitch), it has revealed a number of ensembles at the beginning of brilliant careers.
+The Pražák (1978), Hagen (1983), Ysaÿe (1988) quartets won the First Grand Prix in Evian Evian; the Belcea (1999), Ebene (2003) and Schumann (2013) quartets have extended the prestigious list of winners of the Bordeaux competition.